Lenovo Miix 510 disassembly and SSD, and RAM upgrade options

-The Lenovo Miix 510 has a 6th-generation Intel Core i5-6200u processor (including the Intel HD 520 graphics) and up to 8GB of RAM.
+The Lenovo Miix 510 has a 6th-generation Intel Core i5-6200U processor (integrates the Intel HD 520 graphics) and supports up to 8GB of RAM.
 It comes with a Samsung 256GB NVMe SSD.
 The stereo speakers with Dolby Audio can fill a small hall with clear audio.

-The tablet will have a USB Type-C and a USB 3.0 port, as well as a Micro SIM slot and an audio combo jack.
+The tablet features a USB Type-C port, a USB 3.0 port, a Micro SIM card slot, and an audio jack.

 Remove all screws securing the bottom plate.